Keytoyze/JumpCoder/README.md

-# JumpCoder: Go Beyond Autoregressive Coder via Online Modification
+# JumpCoder

 <p align="center">
   <img src="./assets/code-demo.gif" width="70%">
 </p>

-## 🔍About
+## 🔍 About

-This repository contains the implementation of our paper [JumpCoder]().
-JumpCoder is a model-agnostic framework, designed to enhance code language models (LLMs) through online modification and non-sequential code generation.
+This repository contains the implementation of our paper [*JumpCoder: Go Beyond Autoregressive Coder via Online Modification*]().
+JumpCoder is a model-agnostic framework, designed to enhance code large language models (LLMs) through online modification and non-sequential code generation.
 It does not require any fine-tuning or human intervention.

 **Why JumpCoder?** Traditional code LLMs generate code in a linear, irreversible sequence.
 This can lead to errors accumulating over time, as they can't jump back and correct the previous missing statements like a human.
 JumpCoder addresses this issue and improves the quality of the generated code.